Davimalu/TourPlanner/Protocol/Protocol.md

 ![Sequence Diagram illustrating the Search functionality of the application](Assets/UML/FullTextSearch.drawio.png)

 **Note:** The "Raise ToursChangedEvent" is not crucial for this workflow - displaying the matching tours also relies on two-way data binding.
 However, we included it in the diagram to illustrate how other components are informed too about changes in the tour list.

+## Time Tracked
+Unfortunately, we did not keep precise track of how much time we spent on the project.
+We thought about using tools like [git-hours](https://github.com/kimmobrunfeldt/git-hours) to estimate the invested hours from the Git history.
+However, since this year we worked with feature branches and deleted them after merging (to keep the project organized), a large part of the history is no longer available (or at least not in a format that git-hours can read - for example, on GitHub you can see a list of all commits included in a pull request in its description and can even click on them / view the single commits, even if the feature branch was deleted).

+Nevertheless, based on the scope of our solution, we estimate that both of us easily invested more than the intended 5 ECTS * 25 hours = 125 hours.

+## Git
+We managed the project in the following Git repository: [github.com/Davimalu/TourPlanner/](https://github.com/Davimalu/TourPlanner/)